 The HSB is sited in the beautiful, wooded grounds of The Cedars, located outside Hahndorf, South Australia.

 The Cedars was home from 1912 to painter, draughtsman and seminal interpreter of the Australian light and landscape, Sir Hans Heysen.

 Heysen's studio, the oldest surviving purpose-built artist studio in Australia, still stands and is open to the public six days a week.
 The Heysen family encourages the public to explore and enjoy the grounds.
 Only 20 minutes away from Adelaide and close to the most-visited tourist destination of Hahndorf, The Cedars is well-positioned to host the significant exhibition of contemporary sculpture that the Heysen Sculpture Biennial has become.

-The next HSB will be staged in 2019, with the Call to Artists expected in March 2018.
+The next HSB will be staged from late February to end of April 2019, with the Call to Artists expected before end of April 2018.
 Sign-up on the Mailing List for future notifications.